 Breakfast, Lunch and Dinner

-On the first day, we set off on a journey to Besisahar by public bus, the headquarters of Lamjung District.
-Lamjung is the gateway to Manang district, serving as its southern neighbor.
-Our mode of transportation is a tourist bus, and our route leads us out of the Kathmandu valley through Nagdhunga.
-Following the course of the Trishuli River via the Prithvi Highway, we cover a distance of 130 kilometers and eventually arrive at Dumre in the Tanahun district.
-From Dumre, the road diverges, heading north towards the Lamjung district.
+On the first day, you will start our Annapurna Circuit Trek journey from Kathmandu to Besisahar by public bus.
+Besishar is the headquarters of Lamjung District.
+Similarly, Lamjung is the gateway to Manang district, which lies to its south.
+The route takes you out of the Kathmandu valley through Nagdhunga.
+Following the course of the Trishuli River via the Prithvi Highway, we cover a distance of 130 kilometers.
+You will pass by charming countryside with riverside settlements, villages, terrace farms, and rolling hills.
+Then, you will eventually arrive at Dumre in the Tanahun district.
+From Dumre, the road heads north towards the Lamjung district.

-After traveling 40 kilometers, we reach Besisahar, a suburban town situated directly beside the Marsyangdi River.
+After traveling 40 kilometers, you reach Besisahar, a suburban town situated directly beside the Marsyangdi River.
+You will continue driving from Besishahar to Dharapani by public Jeep.
+The drive will continue along the Marsyangdi River, which originates in the high Annapurna ranges.
 From here on, the road transitions from a smooth, paved surface to mountainous terrain.
-Our journey will continue further ahead alongside the Marsyangdi River, which originates from the high Annapurna ranges.
-Today, you will continue driving from Besishahar to Dharapani by public Jeep.
-The road after Besisahar is a dirt path carved along the high rocky cliffs of the Manang region.
+It is a dirt path carved along the high rocky cliffs of the Manang region.
 For most of your drive today, you will navigate through the road paved beside the Marsyangdi River.

-The initial stretch of the drive today passes through a rural landscape in Nepalese villages.
-You will encounter paddy fields, terraced farms, rural hamlets, and dense forests for the first part of your journey.
+You will drive past rural landscapes and traditional Nepalese villages.
+Along the way, you will come across paddy fields, terraced farms, rural hamlets, and lush forests.
 As you approach Chamje, you will notice changes in the landscape and geology.
 The muddy road suddenly becomes rocky and full of boulders.
 It will be a unique Himalayan roadway experience.
 Following this roadway, you will traverse through Tal and Dharapani at the end.
-We will spend the night at the hotel in Dharapani.
+You will spend the night at the Dharapani Cottage in Dharapani, private room with attached bathroom, hot shower, wifi, battery charge.

 Optional: If you prefer not to drive by public bus or Jeep, it is also possible to take a private Jeep from Kathmandu to Dharapani via Besishahar.